Lukoil: VP driving accident

-Bulgarian license
+Bulgaria

 In July 2011, Lukoil had a conflict with Bulgarian authorities.
 According to the latter, the company's Bourgas refinery did not have timely installed meters for the manufactured fuel (used to determine the amount of excises paid), which, according to officials, Lukoil allegedly underpaid about €250 million to the country's budget.
-As a result, the company lost its license and was stopped, but in early August 2011 the plant was re-launched.
+As a result, the company lost its license and was shut down, but in early August 2011, the plant was relaunched.

+In 2023, Bulgaria took the decision to force Russian energy companies out of the country, and increased the tax rate to 60% on the Lukoil Neftohim Burgas profits, hoping the plant would be sold.
+Bulgaria also banned the export of refined Russian oil from 1 January 2024 and the import of Russian crude oil from 1 March 2024.

+Romania

+In October 2023, Romania invalidated the petroleum products wholesale trading licence that had been held by the Swiss-registered subsidiary of Lukoil, Litasco SA, which supplies crude oil to and distributes refined oil from the Petrotel Lukoil Refinery.
+Apart from a tax dispute, Romania claims the refinery does not disclose the source of its crude oil, the amount it processes, or where the refined oil is distributed.

 Sanctions

 On 11 September 2014, US President Obama said that the United States would join the EU in imposing tougher sanctions on Russia's financial, energy and defence sectors, following the escalation of Russo-Ukrainian War.
-The U.S. added Lukoil to the Sectoral Sanctions Identifications list on September 12, 2014.
+The U.S. added Lukoil to the Sectoral Sanctions Identifications list on 12 September 2014.

-The effect of sanctions in 2022 against shipped Russian oil has had a detrimental effect on the Priolo Gargallo ISAB refinery in Sicily with an inability to bring in oil from Russia and related cash flow finance problems.
+The effect of sanctions in 2022 against shipped Russian oil has had a detrimental effect on the Priolo Gargallo ISAB refinery in Sicily, with an inability to bring in oil from Russia and related cash flow finance problems.
 This has resulted in the refinery being put under Italian trusteeship with a buyer being sought.